 Electricity rates and related information on competitive suppliers and gas utilities published by MA Department of Utilities.

-The materials posted here include: (1) electricity purchase options for consumers (Competitive Supply), (2) supplier and broker license application and renewal, (3) customer migration data, and (4) additional information that arose as a result of the restructured Massachusetts market such as the purchase of accounts receivables and municipal aggregation.
+The materials posted here include: (1) electricity purchase options for consumers (Competitive Supply), (2) supplier and broker license application and renewal, (3) customer migration data, and (4) additional information as a result of the restructured Massachusetts market such as the purchase of accounts receivables and municipal aggregation.

 The Independent System Operator of New England (ISO-NE), runs the wholesale market for electricity in New England that also serves Massachusetts.
 Visit their website to track both historical and real-time prices and see how the market works